serverless/utils/docs/API.md

 ### findAtIndex()

 [source](https://github.com/serverless/utils/tree/v0.0.14/src/data/findAtIndex.js#L5)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; since v0.0.3
-<p>Returns the first element of the list which matches the predicate, or<br />
-<code>undefined</code> if no element matches starting at the given index.</p>
+<p>Returns the first element of the list which matches the predicate, or <code>undefined</code> if no element matches starting at the given index.</p>
 <p>Dispatches to the <code>findAtIndex</code> method of the last argument, if present.</p>
 <p>Supports async predicates.
-If a predicate returns a Promise than the entire<br />
-method will upgrade to async and return a Promise.</p>
+If a predicate returns a Promise than the entire method will upgrade to async and return a Promise.</p>

 **Params**
 <p><code>fn</code>: <code>Function</code> - The predicate function used to determine if the element is the<br />